DennisDeV7/reading-notes/401/read05.md

 ## How

 You can implement a linked list into your code by making a Node class and a Linked list class.
 You have to first instantiate the linked list class and then create the nodes by using the node class.
-See below for an example from tutorialspoint.com (https://www.tutorialspoint.com/python_data_structure/python_linked_lists.htm#:~:text=A%20linked%20list%20is%20a,lists%20in%20its%20standard%20library (Links to an external site.).)
+See below for an example from tutorialspoint.com (https://www.tutorialspoint.com/python_data_structure/python_linked_lists.htm#:~:text=A%20linked%20list%20is%20a,lists%20in%20its%20standard%20library)

 ```py
 class Node: